anzwdev/al-code-outline/README.md

 Code analyzers rules viewer can be opened by running "AZ AL Dev Tools: Show Code Analyzers Rules" command.
 It allows to select one of available code analyzers from a dropdown list and then displays all rules implemented by that analyzer in a table view.
 It is then possible to select some or all of the rules and create new ruleset file or copy them as ruleset rules or a table to the clipboard using context menu.

 ![Xml Documentation Comments](resources/screen2-codeanalyzers.png)

+### Duplicate code search

+Duplicate code search panel can be opened by running "AZ AL Dev Tools: Find duplicate AL code" command.

+### Warning directives panel

+Warning directives parel can be opened by running "AZ AL Dev Tools: Show warning directives" command.
+It shows list of location of "pragma warning" directives grouped by rule id and file.

 ### Document syntax visualizer